 In this case, both the old and new PPR will be exempt for that assessment year even though the owner or beneficiary is no longer living in the old PPR.

-The individual owner or trustee cannot derive any income from the old PPR land at any time when it is not occupied as their PPR and the exemption may be revoked if the old PPR has not been sold by the end of the assessment year for which the exemption is granted.
+The individual owner or trustee cannot derive any income from the old PPR land while it is not occupied as their PPR and the exemption may be revoked if the old PPR has not been sold by the end of the assessment year for which the exemption is granted.